BART Police Citizen Review Board (BPCRB)

 Mr. Mensinger lives with his wife in Fremont.

-Board member George David Perezvelez currently serves/d as the Chair of the CRB for the 2011-2012 term.
+Board member George David Perezvelez served as the Chair of the BPCRB for the 2011-2012 term, 2017-2018 term, and was re-elected as the Chair for the 2018-2019 term.
 Mr. Perezvelez lives in Berkeley California after moving to the Bay Area from Atlanta Georgia ten years ago.
 Mr. Perezvelez is a Veteran Naval Officer after serving in the US Submarine fleet.
 Mr. Perezvelez currently works as a Director of Operations/ General Manager for a Restaurant Group in San Francisco.
-Chair Perezvelez brings to the CRB eleven years of police oversight experience from community and oversight programs in Boston, MA, Atlanta, GA and The Bay Area.
+Mr. Perezvelez brings to the CRB eleven years of police oversight experience from community and oversight programs in Boston, MA, Atlanta, GA and The Bay Area.
 Mr. Perezvelez is also the current Chair of the Berkeley Police Review Commission as well as a past member of the Berkeley Commission on Labor.
 As a Police Review Commissioner, Mr. Perezvelez has been involved in policy recommendations on various subcommittees including Office Involved Shootings, Use of Force, Crowd Control, Mutual Aid Pacts as well as continuously serving as a member on Boards of Inquiry on misconduct allegations against Police officers.
 Mr. Perezvelez is currently an executive Board member for the Stonewall Democrats, a socio-political action group lobbying for equality for all LGBT Americans.
 Further, Chair Perezvelez maintains memberships in various organizations like the ACLU, Sierra Club, Latino Justice Pride, Human Rights Campaign, Alliance for Justice, Out4immigration.org and The National Council of La Raza.
 Mr. Perezvelez is also a writer for the Examiner on social issues of interest for the county of Alameda under the heading of “the Alameda County Progressive.”

-Vacant - (BART Police Officers Association and BART Police Managers Association)
+Zachary Bruno - BART Police Officers Association and BART Police Managers Association

 Meeting Location and Time